JuliaParallel/PETSc.jl/README.md

 ## Building Petsc (or not)
 Upon installation of the package, the build script (`build.jl`) checks for the environmental variables `PETSC_DIR` and `PETSC_ARCH`.
 If both are present, it does nothing, otherwise is downloads and builds Petsc using the script `install_petsc.sh`.
 Note that the script assumes BLAS, LAPACK and MPI are already installed.
 See `.travis.yml` to see the Ubuntu packages used for testing.
 When complete, it generates two files, `use_petsc.sh` and `petsc_evars`, which contains the values of `PETSC_DIR` and `PETSC_ARCH` for the Petsc installation.

-  At runtime, the module checks for the presents of the environmental variables and uses them if found, otherwise it uses the values in `petsc_evars`.
+  At runtime, the module checks for the presence of the environmental variables and uses them if found, otherwise it uses the values in `petsc_evars`.
 This enables you to use different Petsc installations if you choose.
 Note that (currently), Petsc must be built with 32 bit integers and PetscScalar as a 64 bit float.
 Auto-detecting the Petsc data types is high on the priority list, so hopefully this limitation will be removed shortly.

 ## Installing MPI.jl
 This package requires MPI.jl, although it is not listed in the REQUIRE file because that would download the release version of MPI.jl, which does not work.
 Instead, you must use the master branch.
-After you have an MPI implimentation installed, execute the following Julia commands:
+After you have an MPI implementation installed, execute the following Julia commands:
 ```
   Pkg.clone("MPI")
   Pkg.build("MPI")